 What does Ampère's law establish?

 Ampère's law states:

-If direct current is used, the magnetic field is continuous.
+- If direct current is used, the magnetic field is continuous.

-If alternating current is used, the magnetic field is alternating.
+- If alternating current is used, the magnetic field is alternating.

-In this formula for calculating the magnetic field, the integral represents the circulation of the field lines along a closed path, and:
+In this formula for calculating the magnetic field, the integral represents the circulation of field lines along a closed path, and:

 dl is a vector tangent to the path chosen at each point

-An electromagnet is a type of magnet that is activated when an electrical current flows through it.
+An electromagnet is a type of magnet that is activated when an electric current flows through it.
 Usually, electromagnets are made up of a large number of turns of wire very close to each other.

 This magnetic field is equivalent to the sum of the magnetic fields of each loop and can be calculated by applying Ampère's law.